dimsmol/args/Readme.md

 `args` is command line arguments parser for node.js

-Instead of trying to deal with all your complex cases, `args` provides a toolset to help you with arguments parsing.
+Instead of trying to deal with all your complex cases, `args` provides a tool to help you with arguments parsing.

 ## features